uclaacm/react-native-course/09-react-components/README.md

 Awesome!
 You just made a functional component that displays a name.
 Just by changing what goes inside the `{}` when you use the Name tag, you can change the name that shows up.

 Now lets work on the date.
-Similar to the name.
-Let's use `props` to make a date component.
-Our date needs the day, the month, and the year, so lets pass in these values in our props just like we passed in `first` and `last ` in a `Name` component.
-First, let us try to write this
+Similarly, to how we made the name component, let's use `props` to make a date component.
+Our date needs the day, the month, and the year, so lets pass in these values in our props just like we passed in `first` and `last ` in the `Name` component.
+So, we can write this function which has the month then the day then the year separated by dashes.

 ```jsx
 function MyDate(props) {